Azure/secrets-store-csi-driver-provider-azure/README.md

     Set `type: 0` for Managed Service Identity; `type: 1` for Service Principal In this case, we are using managed service identity, `type: 0`.
     Create a new name for the AzureIdentity.
-    Set `ResourceID` to `id` of the Azure User Identity created from the previous step.
+    Set `resourceID` to `id` of the Azure User Identity created from the previous step.

     ```yaml
     apiVersion: "aadpodidentity.k8s.io/v1"